irush-cs/slurm-scripts/README.md

 A perl module with slurm utility functions (mostly parsing slurm commands output).

-To install, the cshuji directory needs to be in the standard perl package paths, or the `PERL5LIB` environment variable needs to be set appropriately.
+To install, the cshuji directory needs to be in the standard perl package paths (such as `/usr/local/lib/site_perl`), or the `PERL5LIB` environment variable needs to be set appropriately.

 ### parse\_scontrol\_show